This AHNS online physician locator helps you find a match for your medical needs.

 Dr. Steven Chinn received his medical degree from the Keck School of Medicine at the University of Southern California in 2008, graduating with Senior Honors and elected into the National Alpha Omega Alpha Honor Medical Society.
 He completed his post-graduate surgical training in Otolaryngology-Head and Neck Surgery at the University of Michigan in 2014 during which he completed an 18-month NIH funded research fellowship in the Molecular Genetics and Cellular Biology of Head and Neck Cancer.
 He then completed a two-year dual fellowship in Head & Neck Surgical Oncology and Microvascular Reconstructive Surgery at the University of Texas MD Anderson Cancer Center.
 Dr. Chinn also holds a graduate degree (MPH) in Molecular Epidemiology from the University of Michigan School of Public Health.

-Dr. Chinn joined the faculty at the University of Michigan in 2016, and currently serves as an Assistant Professor in the Department of Otolaryngology-Head and Neck Surgery.
-He is a member of the Head and Neck Oncology Division, an active member of the Head and Neck Oncology Translational Research Program, and a member of the University of Michigan Comprehensive Cancer Center.
-His clinical expertise is in the treatment of all types of head and neck cancer, including minimally invasive robotic surgery and complex oral cancers.
+Dr. Chinn joined then faculty at the University of Michigan in 2016, where he served as the Director of the Head and Neck Oncology Program and co-Director of the Head and Neck Translational Oncology Laboratories.
+There he was promoted to Associate Professor with tenure.
+He was then recruited to the UPMC Hillman Cancer Center in Pittsburgh, PA where he currently serves as an Associate Professor in the Department of Otolaryngology-Head and Neck Surgery.
+He is the co-Director of the Hillman Cancer Center Head & Neck Cancer Program and is the Hillman Cancer Center Director of Research for the Computational Pathology and AI Center of Excellence at the University of Pittsburgh.
+He is an active clinical member of the Head and Neck Oncology Division and member of the University of Pittsburgh Hillman Cancer Center.
+His clinical expertise is in the treatment of all types of head and neck cancer, including minimally invasive robotic surgery, parapharyngeal space tumors, microvascular reconstructive surgery, advanced endocrine surgery, and complex oral cancers.
 He also specializes in complex reconstructive surgery to restore form and function after cancer treatment.
-His research interests include molecular genetics of oral cavity cancer, head and neck cancer stem cells, the molecular mechanisms of metastasis, and outcomes research with an emphasis on improving survival and functional status.
+His research interests include the integrations of AI into translational research including molecular genetics of oral cavity cancer, head and neck cancer stem cells, the molecular mechanisms of metastasis, and outcomes research with an emphasis on improving survival and functional status.

 Randomized Phase II study of DCE-MRI-based dose escalation for poor-prognosis head and neck cancer (Phase II)